rostools/github-intro/README.md

     (e.g. code-along material).
 -   `appendix/` folder: Contains the files used to support the workshop, such as resources and instructions for instructors.
--   `slides/`: The presentation slides used for the workshop.
+-   `slides/`: Contains the presentation slides used for the workshop.

 ## Contributing